juani-cx/hm/replit.md

 The backend uses Express.js with TypeScript.
 It features RESTful APIs for stories, items, inventory, AI assistant interactions, and user profiles.
 Data is currently stored in-memory using `MemStorage` (with an interface for future PostgreSQL migration via Drizzle ORM).
 The AI Assistant System is a multi-agent architecture (Fashion, Business, Support) using OpenAI (GPT-4o via Replit AI Integrations) for intent-based routing and context-aware responses, with guidelines stored in Markdown files.
 An Inventory Service handles stock availability and similar product recommendations.

 ### Technical Decisions
-- GPT-4o for AI chat and GPT-image-1 for virtual try-on image generation (handling base64 outputs).
+- OpenAI API key (OPENAI_API_KEY_LUCAS) is used for GPT-4o chat completions and DALL-E 3 image generation.
 - In-memory storage for POC, with Drizzle ORM configured for PostgreSQL for production.
+- User settings are persisted in the database via UserProfile schema and accessible from all pages.
 - Agent guidelines are editable markdown files for flexibility.
 - AI features are prominent but non-intrusive, with staggered timings.
 - Cart items are uniquely identified by composite `${sku}-${size}` keys.
 - User behavior (add_to_cart, save_for_later, save_to_collection) is tracked for agent learning.
-- Virtual try-on generates 1024x1024 photorealistic previews.
+- Virtual try-on generates 1024x1024 photorealistic previews using DALL-E 3.

 ### UI/UX Decisions
 - Editorial typography: Playfair Display for headlines, Inter for UI text.